ShanmuganandK/PasswordManagerApp/README.md

 - **Visual Feedback**: Color-coded validation messages and status indicators
 - **Smart Spinners**: Dynamic expiry date selection with current date awareness
 - **Tabbed Navigation**: The main screen now features a tabbed layout for easy navigation between Cards and Passwords.
-- **Unified Black Theme**: The entire app now uses a consistent black color scheme for a sleek and modern look.
+- **Unified Metallic Theme**: The entire app now uses a consistent metallic black gradient background for a sleek and modern look.
+- **Real-time Card Preview**: Live card preview in add/edit screens that matches the exact appearance of cards in the list.
+- **Color-synchronized Cards**: Card previews use the same gradient colors as their position in the list for perfect visual consistency.
 - **Custom Header**: The main screen has a custom header with the app title and subtitle.
 - **Exit Button**: An exit button has been added to the header to close the app.
 - **Auto-Logout**: The app will automatically log out after 2 minutes of inactivity for enhanced security.
 - **Dull Metallic Gradients**: The card gradients have been updated to a "dull to dark" metallic look.
 - **Improved Password Card Layout**: The password cards have been redesigned to match the credit card layout, with larger fonts and better spacing.
 - **New Copy Icon**: The copy icon has been updated to a more modern design.
-- **Theme Support**: Light and dark theme compatibility.
+- **Theme Support**: Light and dark theme compatibility with proper text contrast.

 ## 🚀 Getting Started